eqasim-org/ile-de-france/docs/population.md

 - `data/iris_2017/CONTOURS-IRIS.shx`
 - `data/codes_2017/reference_IRIS_geo2017.xls`

-If you want to run the simulation, there should be also the following files:

-- `data/osm/ile-de-france-latest.osm.pbf`
-- `data/gtfs/IDFM_gtfs.zip`

-In case you are using the regional household travel survey (EGT), the following files should be also in place:
+In case you are using the regional household travel survey (EGT), the following files should also be in place:

 - `data/egt_2010/Menages_semaine.csv`
 - `data/egt_2010/Personnes_semaine.csv`